 - 1. For the purposes of following EBM Guidance: - A Holder will apply the version of the EBM Guidance that is in effect at least four months before the time of information sharing of proposed block and road development with affected First Nations; or - b.
-Despite s.1.a, a Holder may choose to apply the EBM Guidance version that is current at the time of cutting or road permit submission, with the support of or no objection from affected First Nations.
+A Holder will apply the EBM Guidance version that is current at the time of cutting or road permit submission; or - c.
+In a site or circumstance where the EBM Guidance is determined to be not practicable, a Holder will provide a rationale of how the GBR Order objective is met, and include this rationale as part of the information sharing of the proposed block and road development with affected First Nations.